Hard-working people, focused on fire

 Step outside in Washington, and you are likely standing on a landscape shaped by fire.
-Longitude and latitude, rainfall and elevation—they all shift the particulars.
+Topography, vegetation and weather—they all shift how fire behaves.
 But what doesn’t shift is the attachment—to our place, to each other, and to the gifts, challenges and responsibilities that wildfire brings to Washington.

 The Chumstick Wildfire Stewardship Coalition provides hands-on learning experiences about fire with youth in the Leavenworth area.
 Photo: Hilary Lundgren